If you’re as geeky into design as I am, you’re probably familiar with white space.

 (Everyone ever raises their hand)

 Think about it.
 Most of us go through life squeezing in as much tasks as we possibly can.
-We try to spend every second of our waking hours doing something productive.
+We spend most of our waking hours doing something productive.
 Some people even force themselves to wake up super early just to get more things done during the day.
 And we even glorify the busyness, for Pete’s sake!

 Look, I was guilty of this too.

 I raised my hand thrice when I wrote those scenarios above.
 Super long to-do lists were my jam.
 “I’m too busy” was basically part of my everyday vocabulary.
-I time-block everything — I did it all!
+Time-block is a pleasant thing that I can never execute well.
+Suffice to say, I did it all!

 And I thought I was the perfect working girl for doing so.
-That being super busy meant I was doing something.
-And that I was doing something productive.
+I thought being super busy meant I was doing something.
+That I was doing something productive.

 But what I’ve come to find out is this: